oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

     ```

 - Functions should not have too many arguments.
-  If you need a bunch arguments, chances are that introducing a new object
+  If you need a bunch arguments, chances are that introducing a new type
   makes it more readable.

 - Functions should not be too long; very long functions are in general harder